Markets

 - SPX500

-The US30’s underlying instrument is the E-Mini Dow Future.
+The WS30’s underlying instrument is the E-Mini Dow Future.
 The Dow Jones Index Consists of 30 major American companies: i.e. AMEX, Boeing, Chevron.

-The NAS100’s underlying instrument is the E-Mini Nasdaq 100 Future.
+The NDX’s underlying instrument is the E-Mini Nasdaq 100 Future.
 The Nasdaq 100 index includes 100 companies from a broad range of industries.

 The SPX500’s underlying instrument is the E-Mini S&P 500 Future.
 The S &P 500 stock market index, comprises 500 large-cap American companies.